A Comparison between AWS S3 Infrequent Access and Azure Cool Blob Storage

 |Key Management||S3 managed, Key management system or customer provided.||Key Vault or customer provided.|

-Azure’s encryption of data post flight is still in the preview phase, however, AWS is already providing a reliable server side encryption.
+Azure’s encryption of data post flight is still in the preview phase, however, AWS is already providing a reliable server side storage encryption.
 All other services provided are nearly the same.

 AWS S3-IA is available in all AWS regions.
 A more clear understanding can be deduced using this following map: